Cignal TV: Hyper

 Hyper was a sports and entertainment cable/satellite television channel and one of the first two channels launched by Cignal TV.
 Launched on April 14, 2012, its programming composed of local and foreign produced sports programs and events, some of them came from now-defunct primetime block AKTV, as well as Jai-Alai and horse racing events.
 The channel was shut down on January 9, 2019 and it was replaced by One Sports.

 Colours

 Colours was a magazine cable/satellite television channel.
 Launched on May 5, 2012, its programming composed primarily of lifestyle and reality shows.
 The channel ceased its broadcast on January 1, 2022.

+Media Pilipinas TV

+Media Pilipinas TV was a is a top-tier sports channel launched by April 13, 2023.
+The related sports shows into MPBL and the Blow by Blow.
+The channel ceased its broadcast on April 12, 2025.

+WilTV

+WilTV was a all-game and entertainment channel which is a joint venture of Willie Revillame, MQuest Ventures and Cignal TV and it was launched on January 25, 2026.
+The test run also marked the network’s buildup toward the debut of Revillame’s new game show Wilyonaryo and his public service program Willingly Yours, The channel ceased its broadcast on May 22, 2026 due to difficulties attracting advertisers (mainly because of the online gaming/raffle format).

+Sari-Sari Channel

+Sari-Sari Channel (visually rendered in all capital letters as SARI SARI CHANNEL) was a 24-hour general entertainment channel under a joint venture between Cignal TV and Viva Communications was launched on January 15, 2016.
+Named after the Philippine sari-sari store, it offers a smorgasbord of shows from the portfolios of Studio Viva and TV5.
+The channel ceased its broadcast on June 1, 2026.

 Mediascape TV stations

 Since 2010, Cignal TV/Mediascape's regional television stations are the primary affiliate group of TV5, RPTV and One Sports.